DavidFernandezBonet/Blog/bonetblog/content/authors/admin/_index.md

 Hello World, I am David, a computational physicist who loves to solve problems ✨

-The problems I am facing lately have to do with the very legos that define who we are: DNA.
+The problems I am facing have to do with the very legos that define who we are: DNA.
 In particular, I deal with DNA Microscopy 🧬

 DNA Microscopy aims to map spatial information through DNA, as opposed to classic approaches which use light.
 Image obtention from DNA is challenging.
 It involves math, computer science, and passion 💻